-In the late 1980′s, I moved to the flatlandstate of Indiana!
+In the late 1980’s, I moved to the flyover flatlandstate of Indiana!

-In spite of common logic, and (as shown below) maps, this state is somehow said to be in what’s called the “Mid-West”.
-Looking back, I think that this move was an attempt to kill my career, which almost worked and was almost worth it.
+In spite of what’s shown in the map below, this state is somehow said to be in what’s called the “Mid-West”.
+Looking back, I think that this move was an attempt to kill my career, which almost worked and was in a way almost worth it.

-In retrospect, I guess that other than the fact that I didn’t speak the local language known as “sports” that all of the natives seem to speak like, well, natives, nor did I have any knowledge of that method of ripping off investors called farm futures.
-In retrospect, I suppose that I could have lived there with a greatly reduced life style enabled by my greatly reduced income, that’s if you can call spending your time in Indiana living.
+In retrospect I suppose that other than the fact that I didn’t speak the local language known as “sports” that all of the natives seem to speak like, well, natives, nor did I have any knowledge of that method of ripping off investors called farm futures, my stay there was pre-doomed.
+In retrospect, I guess that I could have lived there with a greatly reduced life style enabled by my greatly reduced income, that’s if you can call spending your time in Indiana living.

 The Twilight Zone aspect of Indiana living can be best described in one word, “Hoops”.
 I don’t recall ever seeing a gas station that didn’t have a basketball hoop outside the repair bay, nor a market that didn’t have one on the loading dock out back of the store.
 Eerie, Indiana indeed.

 So the question at the time was, should I stay or should I go?
-A weak spot in any thought of staying with that scenario is that unless I could find a way to make it look like an accident, the predictable, inevitable and likely eventual demise of she who is now my ex-wife (# 2, should you be counting) might have caused me to spend my days residing in the Hoosier Hospitality Suite of the Graybar Hotel.
-Husband or wife?
+A weak spot in any thought of staying with that scenario is that unless I could find a way to make it look like an accident, the inevitable and predictable likely eventual demise of she who is now my ex-wife (# 2, should you be counting) might have caused me to spend my days residing in the Hoosier Hospitality Suite of the Graybar Hotel.
+Is it possible that this action could make me the husband or wife?
 Don’t make me choose.